Dynflow/dynflow/doc/pages/source/documentation/index.md

 There might be multiple client as well as executor worlds in the Dynflow infrastructure.

-The executor world has still it's own client dispatcher, so that it can act as a client for triggering other execution plans (useful in [sub-plans](#sub-plans) feature).
+The executor world has still its own client dispatcher, so that it can act as a client for triggering other execution plans (useful in [sub-plans](#sub-plans) feature).